orca233/DeepSS2GO/README.md

 Take BPO as example:
-Navigate to the directory and perform the same steps as section 3.1:
+Navigate to the directory and perform the same steps as step 3.1:
 `..../DeepSS2GO/PredictNew/s3_PredictNew_AlphaBeta/s3_AlphaBeta_TrainALL00_TestALL00_bp_aaK16F32768_ss8K32F32768/`

 Same for CCO and MFO.